LIN Media: History

 On March 4, 2011, LIN TV's contract with Dish Network expired, and all 31 LIN TV affiliated stations were pulled from local Dish Network broadcasts.
 LIN TV initially demanded a price increase of 140% from Dish Network, a number that skyrocketed to 175% after the contract expired.
 The channels returned to Dish Network on March 13, 2011.
-In 2011, LIN sold WWHO to Manhan Media, who entered into an SSA with Sinclair Broadcast Group, owners of WSYX and operators of WTTE, the deal was finalized in February 2012.
+In 2011, LIN sold WWHO to Manhan Media, who entered into an SSA with Sinclair Broadcast Group, owners of WSYX and operators of WTTE; the deal was finalized in February 2012.

 2012: New Vision acquisition, NBC sale

-On May 7, 2012, LIN TV announced that it will acquire the 13 television stations owned by New Vision Television for $330.4 million and the assumption of $12 million in debt.
-The agreement includes operational control of three stations currently owned by PBC Broadcasting involved in shared service agreements with New Vision-owned stations in three markets.
-The three PBC-owned stations (KTKA-TV in Topeka, Kansas, WTGS in Savannah, Georgia and WYTV in Youngstown, Ohio) were sold to Vaughan Media, but are operated by LIN TV under shared service agreements.
+On May 7, 2012, LIN TV announced that it would acquire the 13 television stations owned by New Vision Television for $330.4 million and the assumption of $12 million in debt.
+The agreement included operational control of three stations currently owned by PBC Broadcasting involved in shared service agreements with New Vision-owned stations in three markets.
+The three PBC-owned stations (KTKA-TV in Topeka, Kansas, WTGS in Savannah, Georgia, and WYTV in Youngstown, Ohio) were sold to Vaughan Media, but were operated by LIN TV under shared service agreements.
 The transaction was finalized on October 12.

 On February 13, 2013, LIN TV announced that it would be re-organized into a new company, LIN Media, LLC.
 Also on that date, LIN pulled out of its Station Venture Operations joint venture with NBCUniversal, giving NBC 100% ownership of KNSD and KXAS-TV.
 LIN paid NBC around $100 million to allow for the transaction.
 The re-organization was completed on July 30.

 2014: Media General merger

 On March 21, 2014, LIN announced that it would sell itself to Media General, in a transaction described as a "merger".
 The deal, worth an estimated $1.6 billion, would create an entity of 71 stations (adjusted for side deals and divestitures) that would reach approximately 24% of U.S. television households.
-In order to comply with FCC ownership rules as well as planned changes to rules regarding same-market television stations which would prohibit future joint sales agreements, Media General and LIN will divest and swap stations that both companies own in Birmingham, Green Bay, Mobile, Providence and Savannah.
-The companies swapped WTGS, WJAR, WLUK, and WCWF to Sinclair Broadcast Group in exchange for KXRM, KXTU, WHTM, and WTTA.
-Hearst Television acquired WJCL and WVTM, and Meredith Corporation acquired WALA (Meredith later merged with Gray Television).
+In order to comply with FCC ownership rules as well as planned changes to rules regarding same-market television stations which would prohibit future joint sales agreements, Media General and LIN divested and swapped stations that both companies own in Birmingham, Green Bay, Mobile, Providence and Savannah.
+The companies swapped WTGS, WJAR, WLUK-TV and WCWF to Sinclair Broadcast Group in exchange for KXRM-TV, KXTU-LD, and WTTA.
+Hearst Television acquired WJCL and WVTM-TV, and Meredith Corporation acquired WALA-TV (Meredith later merged with Gray Television).

 The deal was approved by shareholders on October 6, 2014, and by the FCC on December 12, 2014.
 The merger was completed on December 19.
 Although the combined company adopted the Media General name, the company was taken over by the principal staff of LIN, including CEO Vincent Sadusky, who replaced Media General's CEO George Mahoney post-merger.
 In total, 45 Media General staff members were laid off as part of the merger.

 On January 11, 2017, the FCC approved the sale of Media General to Nexstar Broadcasting Group; the sale was completed on January 17.